ShivamBhosale/100DaysOfCode/index.md

 ## Day 35 - Rock Paper Scissor Hand Gesture Recognizer
 Today I created a Rock Paper Scissor Hand Gesture Recognizer model using CNN in tensorflow and deployed the same on streamlit.

+## Day 36 - Caesar Encryption
+Made a Caesar encryption program which shifts every character in the string to a given value thereby hiding the original message.